Former US Interior boss takes job at investment company

 BILLINGS, Mont.
-(AP) — Former U.S. Interior Secretary Ryan Zinke has gotten a job with a private investment company after leaving the Trump administration amid unresolved ethics investigations.
+(AP) — Former U.S. Interior Secretary Ryan Zinke said Monday he’s “glad to be out of the swamp” after taking a job at a private investment company in the wake of his resignation and amid unresolved ethics investigations into his actions while in President Donald Trump’s Cabinet.

-North Carolina-based Artillery One said Monday that Zinke has been hired as managing director and will pursue investing opportunities in energy, financial technology and cybersecurity.
+North Carolina-based Artillery One said Monday that Zinke had been hired as its managing director to pursue “investing opportunities” in energy, financial technology and cybersecurity.
+Company chief executive Daniel Cannon declined to identify any of the firm’s clients or any investment projects in which it has been involved.

 Zinke told The Associated Press he had “joined a winning team” following his previous service as a Navy SEAL, a Republican state lawmaker and Montana’s sole member the U.S. House of Representatives.
+There has been speculation Zinke would run for Montana governor, although he said recently he won’t be seeking public office in the next election cycle.

 “I am glad to be out of the swamp and free from the chains of office,” Zinke said in a text message.